COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Should I have a Pap test?

 If you have ever had any sexual skin-to-skin contact, you need to have regular Pap tests starting at age 25.
-This includes intercourse, intimate touching or oral sexual contact.
+This includes intercourse, intimate touching, and oral sexual contact.

 Based on the latest clinical evidence, cervical cancer screening every 3 years is effective.
 Pap tests should be a part of your regular health check-up until you are 70 years old.
 The risk of getting cervical cancer does not decrease with age.